fog/fog/lib/fog/rackspace/docs/cloud_servers.md

 	response.status

-***Note**: Fog is aware valid HTTP response status for each request type.
+***Note**: Fog is aware valid HTTP response statuses for each request type.
 If an unexpected HTTP response status occurs, Fog will raise an exception.*

 To view response body: